usnistgov/xslt-blender/README.md

 ## Rights

-As work product of the National Intitute for Standards and Technology (NIST), this software with its documentation is placed into the public domain, as noted in the [License file](LICENSE.md), and is free for use provided only that adequate notices of origin and modification are kept intact.
+As work product of the National Institute for Standards and Technology (NIST), this software with its documentation is placed into the public domain, as noted in the [License file](LICENSE.md), and is free for use provided only that adequate notices of origin and modification are kept intact.

 ### Licensing statement